|What else makes me, me?

 I enjoy photographyI studied darkroom photo in high school, where I was also a photojournalist for our award-winning yearbook.
 In college, I took courses on digital photography which included Photoshop manipulation.
 I carry my camera everywhere I go, and thus have thousands of pictures from not only my travels, but also my everyday life.
 Check out a few of my favorites here.

 My first time on a horse, I actually fell off, but still somehow knew that horse-back riding would end up becoming a huge passion in my life.
 I’ve been riding and competing for thirteen years, and continued it throughout college as I took lessons every semester.

 In addition to fiction, I also enjoy reading and writing poetryin fifth grade, my poem titled ‘A Thanksgiving Turkey’ was published in a young writers’ anthology.
 My senior year of college, I worked on my own fifteen-poem portfolio, where I focused mainly on real experiences in a narrative voice.
 I find myself inspired by contemporary poet Kim Addonizio, and her honesty, introspection, and wit that come through in her writing.

-I’ve been playing the piano for over fourteen years.
+I’ve been playing the piano for over seventeen years.
 I was never much one for recitals, but I continue to play for my own pleasure on the same grand piano I learned on, mostly songs in the rock, pop and country genres.

 I am very enthusiastic about travel.
 I spent part of my junior year of college studying abroad in Bath, England, where I had the opportunity to travel all around England, Wales, and Italy.
 Before settling back in New York, I also spent six months living and working in Boston after graduation.
-I’ve been to fifteen states, and would one day like to make it to all fiftyespecially North Dakota.
+I’ve been to eighteen states, and would one day like to make it to all fiftyespecially North Dakota.
 A trip to Australia and New Zealand is also a must.